Skip to main content

 Submit the comparison

-Once you are satisfied with your alignment, click “Submit” to send the analysis to the Lumafield cloud for computation.
+Once you are satisfied with your alignment, click “Submit” to send the analysis to the Lumafield Cloud for computation.
 Results are typically available within 1-10 minutes.

 Visualizing and Interpreting Results